the-trail-blazer/the-trail-blazer.github.io/docs/user-stories.md

 * As someone who loves exploring with friends, I would like to be able to share my favorite paths.

-* As someone who loves exploring, I would lik eto have a record of where and when I found something new.
+* As someone who loves exploring, I would like to have a record of where and when I found something new.

-* As someone interested in hiking I would like to have an app that shows me what trails I could explore.
+* As someone interested in hiking I would like to have an app that shows me what trails I could explore around me.

 ```